mrmap-community/GeoPortal.rlp/README.md

 guest:AUTOMATIC_SESSION -> guest session, mostly for just viewing

 When your content and navigation is ready you can go ahead and start registering services.
 To do so, login as root or bereichsadmin1 and again, change password first.
 After successful login and password change you can click on the little grid sign on the right to open the default gui, which is the mapviewer.
-Configuration of Mapbender and registration of services can be found in another gui.
+Configuration of Mapbender and registration of services can be found in other guis.
 To change the gui, click on the sign with the grid and the arrow pointing upwards.
-Here you can select Administration_DE and PortalAdmin_DE

-#### Configuration
-Make sure all dependencies are installed properly.
-##### Mapbender Whitelist
-To allow your django project to communicate with the mapbender functions, that are needed at certain points, open `/data/mapbender/conf/mapbender.conf` and add the following line or edit if it already exists
+Here you can select Administration_DE for service management (WMS, WFS, WMC, Metadata) and PortalAdmin_DE for user, group, role, category management and some maintenance functions.
+Documentation on Mapbender is currently only available in German and is located on the old portal http://www.geoportal.rlp.de/portal/hilfe/.

+#### Debugging - Places to look

+* /var/log/apache2/error.log -> Apache and Django errors
+* /data(default)/mapbender/log/mb_err_log_* -> Mapbender specific errors

+##### Important files and variables

+`/data/mapbender/conf/mapbender.conf`

 ```shell
 # HOSTNAME WHITELIST
 define("HOSTNAME_WHITELIST","xxx");